Place du Général-de-Gaulle (Lille): Uses

-Common in the southern Netherlands, the grand-place is the main square of the municipality and the site of large markets and festivals.
+Common in the southern Netherlands, the Grand-Place is the main square of the municipality and the site of large markets and festivals.

 Commercial, trade and economic

 Since the Middle Ages, the market has sold wheat from the southern countryside to Flanders under a hall-type building in the 13th century, then under small stalls at the beginning of the following century.
 By mid-century, a regular market had sprung up, selling virtually everything.
 Before the construction of the "Vieille Bourse", traders and industrialists met every day except Sunday lunchtimes and evenings on the square, near the Fountain of Change and the Chapel of the Ardents.
 Initiated by Margaret of Constantinople, the annual fair contributed to the town's economic activity.
 Previously part of the annual fair, the Braderie de Lille replaced it over time.
 The latter still takes place on the square.

 As of the early 2010s, the Place du Général-de-Gaulle is home to a number of stores and restaurants.
 Founded in 1936 and established in 1959 on Lille's Place du Général-de-Gaulle, Le Furet du Nord is located at no. 15.
 With 8,000 m^{2} of floor space, it is one of the largest bookstores in Europe and the biggest in France.
 It is as popular with tourists as the Belfry or the Palais des Beaux-Arts.
 The Grand'Place shopping arcade lies beneath the La Voix du Nord building and leads to Fnac and the Les Tanneurs shopping center.
-Separated by Rue du Petit-Paon, La Houblonnière and Le Coq Hardi are two estaminets on Place du Général-de-Gaulle.
+Separated by the Rue du Petit-Paon, La Houblonnière and Le Coq Hardi are two estaminets on the Place du Général-de-Gaulle.
 Located at nos.
-42 and 44 respectively, their only competition on the square is a McDonald's; other nearby estaminets are to the south, at the start of Place Rihour.
+42 and 44 respectively, their only competition on the square is a McDonald's; other nearby estaminets are to the south, at the start of the Place Rihour.
 The square is also home to Café Méo, a teahouse and delicatessen at nos.
 3–5; Sephora, Nocibé, and Marionnaud, three perfume and cosmetics chains, are at nos.
 7, 9, and 40 respectively.